-In order to file an international application under the Madrid protocol, there should be a corresponding trademark application filed in India for the same mark in exactly the same classes.
+To file an international application under the Madrid protocol, there should be a corresponding trademark application filed in India for the same mark in the same classes.

 In a single international application under the Madrid protocol, several member countries may be chosen and designated for the protection of that mark.
 The filing fees will depend based on the number of classes for the mark as well as the countries designated.

-The fees can be calculated using the online tool by choosing Office of origin as India, selecting the number of classes and specifying whether the mark is in colour:
+The fees can be calculated using the online tool by choosing Office of origin as India, selecting the number of classes, and specifying whether the mark is in color:

-In addition to filing fees, a handling fee of Rs.
-2,000/- is payable to the Indian Trade Mark Registry.
+In addition to filing fees, a handling fee of Rupees 2,000/- is payable to the Indian Trade Mark Registry.

-Upon filing the application, the mark is examined by each designated member country where registration is sought and then proceeds to registration.
+Upon applying, the mark is examined by each designated member country where registration is sought and then proceeds to registration.

-An international registration under Madrid protocol is however dependent on the corresponding Indian application for a period of five years from the date of international application.
+An international registration under the Madrid Protocol is however dependent on the corresponding Indian application for a period of five years from the date of the international application.

-If you wish to obtain registration in a country which is not a member of the Madrid protocol, separate national trademark application has to be filed directly in the respective country.
+If you wish to obtain registration in a country that is not a member of the Madrid Protocol, a separate national trademark application has to be filed directly in the respective country.

-Advantages of filing an International Application under Madrid protocol are:
+Advantages of filing an International Application under the Madrid Protocol are: